prachi-io/ImageCaptionGenerator/README.md

 - collections
 <p align="center"><img src="photos/model5.1.jpeg" align="center" width=500></p>

-To encode our image features we will make use of transfer learning
+To encode our image features, we will make use of transfer learning
 <br>

 We have used the **ResNet50 model**
 <br>

-To encode our text sequence we will map every word to a **50-dimensional vector.** For this will use a pre-trained Glove model.
+To encode our text sequence, we will map every word to a **50-dimensional vector.** For this will use a pre-trained Glove model.
 <br>

 **Example:**